-Parkinson’s Foundation-ABF Clinical Research Training Fellowship Program Overview
+Parkinson's Foundation-ABF Clinical Research Training Scholarship Program Overview

 In 2007 the Parkinson's Foundation and the American Brain Foundation (ABF) began a collaboration to support our mutual interest in training outstanding clinician-scientists in the Parkinson's field.

-Successful Parkinson’s Foundation-ABF Clinical Research Training Fellowship applicants receive a two-year award consisting of a $55,000 annual salary plus $10,000 in educational and research-related expenses per year.
-The award aims to recognize the importance of good clinical research and encourage young investigators in clinical studies.
+Successful Parkinson's Foundation-ABF Clinical Research Training Scholarship applicants receive a two-year award consisting of a $65,000 annual salary plus $10,000 in educational and research-related expenses per year.
+The award aims to recognize the importance of rigorous clinical research and encourage young investigators in clinical studies.

 Eligibility & Restrictions:

 - Applicant must be an American Academy of Neurology member interested in an academic career in research, and have completed residency or a post-doctoral fellowship (for a Ph.D.) within the past five years of the start date of the award.

 - Priority will be given to those early in their research careers.

 - Applicants must define research as "patient-oriented research conducted with human subjects, or translational research specifically designed to develop treatments or enhance diagnosis of neurological disease.
 These areas of research include epidemiologic or behavioral studies, clinical trials, studies of disease mechanisms, the development of new technologies and health services and outcomes research."
 We also encourage disease-related studies not directly involving humans or human tissue if the primary goal is the development of therapies, diagnostic tests or other tools to prevent or mitigate neurological diseases.

 - Award supplementation is permitted with other grants or by the fellowship institution, but fellows may not accept other fellowships, similar awards or have another source of support that exceeds $75,000 annually.
 If fellows obtain similar awards, they are required to submit a revised budget for review or may need to forfeit the rest of the award.